Take the quiz

 Patient holding Impress clear aligners

-Ceramic braces are a bit more uncomfortable to wear, since the wire of clear ceramic braces is in direct contact with mouth tissue and can cause irritation and ulcers.
-The aligners are custom-made and fit your teeth perfectly during all stages of treatment.
+Aligner are comfortable: Ceramic braces can be more uncomfortable to wear, since the wire of clear ceramic braces is in direct contact with cheek and mouth tissue which can cause irritation and ulcers.
+Aligners are custom-made and fit your teeth perfectly during all stages of treatment.

-Aligners might be much more practical and aesthetically, but they are also more affordable than porcelain braces.
 Impress treatment plans have fixed, all-inclusive prices.
-In addition, they are accessible and can be paid in installments to suit you.
+In addition, they are accessible and can be paid in instalments to suit you.

 Now that you know all the advantages of Impress clear aligners, don’t hesitate to put yourself in the hands of our orthodontic specialists.
-You can get in touch with us by WhatsApp, by phone at 44 20 3808 1072, by sending us an email at uk@smile2impress.com, or by filling out our online form.
+You can get in touch with us by WhatsApp, by phone at 44 20 3808 1072, or by filling out our online form.

 Share Article